jlmantov/type-graphql-api/Readme.md

 $ npm install --save-dev @types/express
 ```

-1. Modify index.ts - remove default stuff and add an express server, check if the server responds on port 4000
+1. Modify index.ts - remove default stuff and add an express server, check if the server responds to the port specified in `.env`

 2. Now, let's get Apllo Server started and GraphQL responding...